10 Ways to Spend More Time Outdoors This Summer

 Do you ever find yourself mindlessly scrolling on your phone during your downtime?
 Or maybe your evenings are spent watching back-to-back episodes on Netflix.
 Take that screen time and swap it for mindful outdoor time.
 The fifteen minutes that you usually spend on social media or the thirty minutes of an episode might be better spent with a walk or a refreshing summer drink on the porch.
 These short breaks are also perfect for squeezing in some dedicated family time if you get everyone in your home involved!

 3. Schedule Breathing Breaks

-Whether you’re running errands all day or in and out of work meetings, it’s important to schedule period breaks just to decompress and calm your mind.
+Whether you’re running errands all day or in and out of work meetings, it’s important to schedule period breaks to decompress and calm your mind.
 And what better way to unwind than to soak in the summer sun?
-Set a reminder on your phone to take a ten to fifteen minute break every couple of hours just to step outside and practice breathing exercises.
+Set a reminder on your phone to take a ten to fifteen-minute break every couple of hours to step outside and practice breathing exercises.
 You’ll be surprised at how healing a short break outside can feel!

 4. Start a Family Garden